jackcodes15/Simple-discord-bot/README.md

 Make sure you make a discord bot via discord and copy the token.

 P.S. the files each have a 2 on the end as its not the original file im using so you can use your own responses, discord bot token and stuff like that.

+PLEASE DM ME ON DISCORD AT elitex14 if you have any issues, questions or anything like that!!!!